 Thank you to everyone who supported the KMQG quilt show!
 The quilts were taken down and will be returned to their owners at the July meeting.
-If you can't attend that meeting, please email firstname.lastname@example.org
+If you can't attend that meeting, please email firstname.lastname@example.org to make alternate arrangements.

 We're compiling an updated membership directory, so please fill out a form that will be available at the next meeting.
 Information will be distributed to members later this summer.

 The guild's Mod Petals quilt from QuiltCon 2014 was recently auctioned at Arrowmont School of Arts and Crafts, to benefit their rebuilding efforts following the Gatlinburg wildfires.
 Our 2015 QuiltCon charity quilt inspired by the work of Striped Light's Sarah Shebaro will be auctioned at Arrowmont this fall.
-You can see the quilts here
+You can see the quilts here.

 We'll be gifting our last two Restoration House charity quilts (4-patch hourglass blocks and 4-patch butterfly blocks) to graduates at the end of July, and collections are open for our next charity quilt.
 The block is Cracker Scraps, made with solid gray plus warm colors, and you can find information and a link to a tutorial here.
 Please read all the information and tutorial first and refer back to the photos to ensure your block is correct.
 Blocks are due at the meeting on September 16.
 Contact email@example.com with questions.

 We talked a little bit about whether the group wants to participate in the QuiltCon charity quilt challenge for 2018.
 The theme is Modern Traditionalism, and details are posted on the MQG site.
 We're brainstorming ideas and welcome suggestions.